-Experts also believe that a lack of accomplishment or appreciation is a factor in burnout, especially when experienced over a prolonged period of time.
+Some also believe that a lack of accomplishment or appreciation is a factor in burnout, especially when experienced over a prolonged period of time.

 Handling job burnout

-It can be caused by things like unreasonable time pressure – for example, a domiciliary carer may struggle to complete multiple house visits during their shift, or feel that they don’t have enough time to spend with their clients in order to provide the right level of care.
+It can be caused by things like unreasonable time pressure – for example, a domiciliary carer may struggle to complete multiple house visits during their shift or feel that they don’t have enough time to spend with their clients in order to provide the right level of care.